USS Bowfin (SS-287): 83 Years Since the Commission of the “Pearl Harbor Avenger”

 1. Bowfin Pearl Harbor Base

-Bowfin Meeting – We conducted our January meeting at Clean Sweep Bar, Lockwood Hall.
-The following members attended – Base Commander Paul Jurcsak, Secretary Brett Kulbis, Treasurer Pat Suenaga, COB Gary Johnson, and members Dave Atkins, Jim Bazemore, David Bilek, Rodney Boucher, Dan Del Monte, Karl Dye, Nelson Greer, John Johnson, Ben McGowan, Ace Parker, Crichton Roberts, Tom Schmidt, Thom Sousa, Wade Thode, and Joe Winzenried.
+Bowfin Meeting – We conducted our April meeting at Clean Sweep Bar, Lockwood Hall.
+The following members attended – Dave Atkins, George Barlett, Jim Bazemore, David Bilek, Rodney Boucher, Dan Del Monte, Karl Dye, Nelson Greer, Gary Johnson, John Johnson, Paul Jurcsak, Brett Kulbis, Ace Parker, Crichton Roberts, Thom Sousa, Tim Sparks, Pat Suenaga, Wade Thode, and Joe Winzenried.

-Welcomed Guests – Miya Bilek, Nancy Kreis, Judy McGowan, Greg Parker, Ann Gosling, and Wesley Thode.
+Welcomed Guests – Ozzy Osentoski, Scouts Gill and Gordon Messing, Miya Bilek, Nancy Kreis, Ann Gosling, Wade & William Thode.

 Binnacle List – Please keep all our members and their families in your good thoughts and prayers.